philipp-baumann/leaf-starch-spc/README.md

 First, download this repository or clone it with git.
 ([Git](https://git-scm.com/) is a popular free and open source version control software.
-Simmpy download to get into the spiral.)
+Simply download to feel it.)

 ``` bash
 git clone https://github.com/philipp-baumann/leaf-starch-spc